 Finished in 1899, the Columbia building was the last building built on the first block of E. State Street and has been utilized for gatherings both large and small.
 Located on Redland's iconic State Street, this historic gem has been closed for use since 1948.
-Speakeasy on State offers 4000 square feet of elegance, mixed with beautiful hard woods, raw exposed brick, and the
+Speakeasy on State offers 4000 square feet of elegance, mixed with beautiful hard woods, raw exposed brick, and thefinest period specific details - found nowhere else in town.

 You will gasp as you step into this beautiful space.
 Here you’ll find wall to wall hard wood floors, large elegant period specific chandeliers, exposed brick and mortar dating back to the inception of downtown Redlands, all brightly lit with natural lighting shining through three massive double hung windows.
 The Columbia Room is a perfect backdrop for your next wedding ceremony or private dinner party.